 Since 1989, 279 Screen Tests and more than fifty other films by Andy Warhol have been preserved and released by MoMA.
 The restored films are available for rental in 16mm from the Circulating Film Library.

-The Celeste Bartos International Film Study Center has extensive paper files on the Warhol films and will arrange screenings for scholars, both available by appointment.
+The Warhol Film Archive (established by the Whitney Museum of American Art) will be transferred to MoMA.
+The Celeste Bartos International Film Study Center also has extensive paper files on the Warhol films and will arrange screenings for scholars, both available by appointment.